 Ritchie Hollow Trail

-The Ritchie Hollow Trail is moderately strenuous, 2.2 miles out-and-back (4.4 miles round trip), with over 1,000 feet of elevation gain and passes a 30-foot waterfall called Blowing Wind Falls.
+The Ritchie Hollow Trail is moderately strenuous, 2.2 miles one way (4.4 miles round trip), with over 1,000 feet of elevation gain and passes a 30-foot waterfall called Blowing Wind Falls.
 The unique trail meanders through a mature hardwood forest and passes many historic moonshine stills.
 It is one of only a few trails that connect the Tennessee River with the Cumberland Trail system at the top of the mountain (more specifically, the Pot Point Loop Trail).

 Park at the gravel parking lot across from the Pot Point Cabin at 17805 River Canyon Rd, Chattanooga, TN, 37405 and access the trailhead just above the parking lot.